Medication and Medical Items

 Passengers with medical needs are allowed to bring prescription and essential non-prescription medications with them through the security checkpoint as well as any medically required items and mobility aids.

 You may bring prescription and essential non-prescription liquid, gel and aerosol medication in quantities more than 100 ml in your carry-on bag.
+Medications do not have to be placed in your 1 L plastic bag.
+See How to Pack your Medications for more detail.

 - Contact lens solution